PeaceSfiSh/t3ext-ml_links/Documentation/Index.rst

 		en

 	:Description:
-		"Extended Links" allows to add icons for several link types, you can e.g. also display the filesize.
+		"Extended Links" lets you post-process generated links (file, mailto, internal and external) to enrich them with additional information such as a type icon (PDF, DOC, ...) for links to a file or a mailbox icon for mailto links.
+Last modification date or size of a file to download may easily be appended as well.

 	:Keywords:
 		links, anchor, icon, metadata

 	:Copyright:
+		2009-2014: Xavier Perseguers

 		2006-2008: Markus Friedrich

-		2009-2014: Xavier Perseguers

 	:Author:
 		Markus Friedrich, Xavier Perseguers